 Air Discharge Permits

-The State of Michigan administers the Renewable Operating Permit (ROP) system to regulate air emissions
+The State of Michigan administers the Renewable Operating Permit (ROP) system to regulate air emissions for facilities that emit more than a certain amount of air contaminants.
+According to EGLE, there are two

 - Decorative Panels, Inc. - LaFarge Midwest, Inc.